REVEREND ZEN - AAA/Rock/Blues/Jazz

 REVEREND ZEN - BIO

-The New York based group Reverend Zen has released its debut album, Angels, Blues & the Crying Moon, on the independent label Blakjak Music.
-Named 2007 Artist of the Year by the Los Angeles Music Awards, with four Best Song Nominations, and receiving a 2007 ASCAP Plus Award, two Finalist Awards in the 2007 Unisong International Song Contest, along with a Finalist and five Runner Up Awards in the 2006 VH1 Song of the Year Contest, the band seamlessly blends rock, jazz and R&B into their own singular vision.
-VH1 comments, “Listening to these songs you’re drawn in by their unique, vivid mirrors of human nature and emotion.
+Seamlessly blending rock, jazz and blues into their own singular vision VH1's Song of the Year Contest comments, “Listening to these songs you’re drawn in by their unique, vivid mirrors of human nature and emotion.
 Their lyrics and arrangements have the power to make you remember both the songs and their performances.
 This music is straight from the heart, with stand out guitar that’s perfectly executed and first rate production.”

-Such substance and precision has been honed over time with the band writing and recording the album over a ten year period.
 You’ll hear this dedication and attention to detail in each exacting lyric and every well executed chord change.
 “Bandleader Jack Evans blends strong song writing with obviously accomplished musicianship.” remarks Rich Lepescu of Nebula Music Magazine.
-These are always timeless qualities in music and Reverend Zen not only reminds us of Steely Dan’s cleverness and the listen ability of Sting but they also touch upon the catharsis of introspection heralded by the singer/songwriters.
+These are always timeless qualities in music.
+Reverend Zen not only reminds us of Steely Dan’s cleverness and listen ability, along with a healthy dose of the blues, but they also touch upon the catharsis of introspection heralded by the singer/songwriters.
 These traits and more are evident on the band’s slamming shuffle “The Boston Shakedown”, with its roguish twists and turns, and in the dark beauty of love lost on “Don’t Try To Tell Me” and “The One In Love”.

 Reverend Zen’s musical credentials are beyond question.
-The group’s musicians have a history of playing with the music greats, ranging from Eric Clapton and Bruce Springsteen to Sheryll Crow, Donald Fagen, John Scofield, Elvis Costello, Shawn Colvin and John Mayer.
-The band’s sound pays tribute to these influences, but also pushes musical boundaries mixing the funk laden wit of “Bad Attitude” and the burning “Boy Genius,” with the classic rock sound of “Magdalena” and it’s folk tale of love found.
+The group’s musicians have a history of playing with the music greats, ranging from John Mayer, Eric Clapton and Bruce Springsteen to Stevie Wonder, Sheryll Crow, Donald Fagen, John Scofield, Elvis Costello, Shawn Colvin and Aretha Franklin.
+The band’s sound pays tribute to these influences, but also pushes musical boundaries mixing the funk laden wit of “Bad Attitude” and the burning “Boy Genius,” with the classic rock sound of “Magdalena” and it’s angelic folk tale of love found.

 “Our influences span several genres,” says Evans, who names Miles Davis, James Brown, Joni Mitchell, Steely Dan, Bob Dylan, Sting and Claude Debussy among their favorites.
 “Still all of them inspire us with their spirit, eloquence and craft.
 They all seem to express themselves with conviction and humanity.” he concludes.
 Strands of Debussy and Mitchell can be heard flowing through Reverend Zen’s impressionistic ballad of love in question, “Only A Fool”, with the band again bridging musical idioms.

-Such rich musical backgrounds coupled with their distinctive writing has helped Reverend Zen quickly gain a reputation for thought provoking lyrics and no holds barred rhythms.
+Such rich musical backgrounds coupled with their distinctive writing has helped Reverend Zen gain a reputation for thought provoking lyrics and no holds barred rhythms.
 Those qualities are never more evident than on their rocking, Enquirer like tales of an amusing psychotic “My Sigmund Freud” and “Her Love”, their haunting portrait of a woman’s emotional damage.
 It’s music for the thinking man’s head.
-Critics seem to agree.
-To date the band has won fifty-four awards in the VH1, Billboard, Unisong International and Mid Atlantic Song Contest’s ac, rock, jazz, R&B, blues, lyric, performance categories, accolades from the U.K.’s Singer/Songwriter Awards, a 2007 ASCAP Plus Award, along with four Best Song Nominations and Artist of the Year honors from the 2007 Los Angeles Music Awards.

-Resumes and platitudes aside Reverend Zen’s true genius lies in its music, and Angels, Blues & the Crying Moon is everything a great album should be.
+Resumes and platitudes aside Reverend Zen’s true genius lies in its music.
 Melodies that hang in your head like an old friend.
 Lyrics of wit, introspection and cultural commentary.
 Dead on drum tracks, bad ass guitar solos and subtleties that slowly reveal themselves.